Nam-Duong427/CTF/forensics/flags are stepic/solution.md

 When open the challenge's website, we see alot of flags of countries.
 The hint tells us that the flag persists in the country that doesn't exist!

-Scroll all the way down, I found a flag called "Upanzi, Republic The"
+Scroll all the way down, I found a flag called **"Upanzi, Republic The" **
 ![](https://github.com/Nam-Duong427/CTF/blob/main/forensics/flags%20are%20stepic/image.png)
+Moreover, the width and height of the image is larger than others.